Monday, August 28, 2017

 False.
 Separation can be stressful for cats.
 Specifically, separation anxiety may manifest in behaviors such as urination and defecation outside of the litterbox, vocalization, vomiting, excessive grooming, lack of appetite, anxiety at departure or an exuberant greeting when you return.
 To keep your cat happy, it is essential to limit their time alone and provide them with stimulation and interaction in the form of play, petting, food toys and perches.
 If you have an extremely stressed cat, it’s essential to make an appointment with your veterinarian to further address the problem.

-2. Cat litterbox issues are always a behavior problem and cant be fixed.
+2. Cat litterbox issues are always a behavior problem and can‘t be fixed.

 False.
 Failing to use the litterbox may be linked to a medical issue or may be caused by stress or anxiety, so start with a visit to your veterinarian.
 Once you identify the cause, there are various methods for retraining your cat to go inside the box, including the use of feline pheromones, changing the type of litter and box used, increasing the number of litterboxes and strategizing the placement of boxes around your home.